AlanMorel/zhigly/README.md

 ![alt tag](http://i.imgur.com/VtRhu0z.png)

 **Zhigly** is a hub where you can connect with your college campus.

-**Zhigly** allows you to look for items you'd like to buy or sell, browse upcoming on-campus events, search for jobs/internships/opportunities, look for housing, and much more.
+It allows you to look for items you'd like to buy or sell, browse upcoming on-campus events, search for jobs/internships/opportunities, look for housing, and much more.

-**Zhigly** was written in C# using the ASP.NET framework provided by Microsoft.

 ## Requirements

  * Visual Studio 2010 Express or above.
  * SQL database management software of your choosing.